 After the change of variable $s \to sq^{\frac{m}{2}}$ as we have done before, we find that the character for $m < 0$ is given by

 We can summarize the expression for $m\geq 0$ and $m< 0$ into one expression

-It is interesting to note that the character here contain a relative phase factor $(-1)^{-\frac{1}{2}(m - |m|)}$ that only contribute when $m < 0 $.
+It is interesting to note that the character here contains a relative phase factor $(-1)^{-\frac{1}{2}(m - |m|)}$ that only contributes when $m < 0 $.
 This phase factor cannot be derived from the usual localization computation of the index.
 However, it is predicted in \cite{Dimofte:2011py} to incorporate various mirror dualities for the index.
 In our setup, this phase factor naturally comes from the fermionic grading of the Berezinian.

 A closely related theory is the so called $U(1)_{\frac{1}{2}} + $ chiral theory, where we have a $G = \C^{\times}$ vector multiplet at Chern Simons level $\frac{1}{2}$ coupled to a chiral multiplet of charge $1$ under the gauge group.
 This theory, together with the $U(1)_{-\frac{1}{2}} + $ chiral theory and the free chiral theory, consist of the simplest example of $3d$ $\mathcal{N} = 2$ mirror “triality” \cite{Dimofte:2011ju}.